IanFinlayson/exploring-cs/chapter07.md

 ------------------------------------------------------------------------

-Let\'s look at another example now.
+Let's look at another example now.
 Many websites require user passwords to meet certain standards.
 For example, our university has the following requirements for passwords: